 Jen is highly skilled at documenting and assessing childrens learning through learning stories and forms strong relationships with both tamariki and their whanau.

-Josie is currently away from Adelaide on parental leave enjoying (hopefully) time with her first child!
-She is a passionate early childhood teacher with endless patience and a very reflective mind who is always looking to refine and improve her teaching.
+Josie is a passionate early childhood teacher with endless patience and a very reflective mind who is always looking to refine and improve her teaching.
 She also has an interest and experience in working with diverse learners and uses a great variety of positive strategies to help support children who are unique in their approach to learning.